Cold, hungry, afraid: Mideast migrants stuck on EU doorstep

 Others were deterred by such risks until an opportunity for seemingly easy entry to Europe appeared to open up earlier this year.

-Belarus President Alexander Lukashenko, angered after the EU imposed sanctions on his authoritarian regime following a harsh internal crackdown on dissent, announced he was retaliating by loosening border controls against Western-bound migrants.
+Belarus President Alexander Lukashenko, angered after the EU imposed sanctions on his authoritarian regime following a harsh internal crackdown on dissent, responded by saying he was loosening border controls against Western-bound migrants.
 EU officials accused him of using the migrants as pawns, while Lukashenko denies that and says Europe is violating their rights by denying them safe passage.

 Belarus began offering easy tourist visas to Iraqis, Syrians and others from the Middle East and Africa.
-This meant they could now reach the edge of Europe on comfortable flights, then try to sneak from Belarus into Poland, Lithuania or Latvia, all EU members.
+This meant they could now reach the edge of Europe on comfortable flights to Belarus, then try to sneak into Poland, Lithuania or Latvia, all EU members.

 Thousands have attempted the journey since summer.
 That has led in recent weeks to increasingly tense standoffs on the border Belarus and scenes of desperate migrants huddled in forests amid freezing temperatures.
 Poland sent riot police and troops to bolster its border guards.
 At least eight deaths have been reported.